BAMresearch/ctsimu-scenarios/source/detector.rst

 The photon **conversion efficiency** (quantum efficiency) of the detector can be provided as a characteristics curve from a file, using the parameter :json:`"efficiency_characteristics_file"`.
 This file should contain the columns listed in :numref:`tab_csvDetectorEfficiencyCharacteristics`, separated by a comma or tab character.

 A linear interpolation is assumed to take place between the given values.
-Therefore, if higher precision is required, a higher value density should be provided in this file.
+Therefore, if higher precision is required, a higher density of values should be provided in this file.

+The quantum efficiency is assumed to already take the detector's :ref:`window <sec_scintillator_and_filters>` into account, but not additional, external :ref:`filters <sec_scintillator_and_filters>`.

 .. _tab_csvDetectorEfficiencyCharacteristics: